seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ## Reef Report

-Next you will create a coral reef report that uses a reef extent datasource.
+Next you will create a coral reef report that uses the reef extent dataset.
 Here is an image of it displayed in QGIS.
 Notice that the coral is entirely in shallow water around the island coastline and atolls.

 ![Reef Extent](./assets/reef-extent.jpg)